Lancia Stratos: History

 The Stratos was a successful rally car during the 1970s and early 1980s.
 It started a new era in rallying as it was the first car designed from scratch for this kind of competition.
 The three leading men behind the entire rallying project were Lancia team manager Cesare Fiorio, British racer/engineer Mike Parkes and factory rally driver Sandro Munari, with Bertone's Designer Marcello Gandini taking a personal interest in designing and producing the bodywork.
 A dedicated calculations engineer from Lancia was tasked with performing calculations on many of the chassis, steering, suspension and engine components: Nicola Materazzi.

 Lancia undertook extensive testing with the Stratos and raced the car in several racing events where Group 5 prototypes were allowed during the 1972 and 1973 seasons.
 Production of the 500 cars required for homologation in Group 4 commenced in 1973 and the Stratos was homologated for the 1974 World Rally Championship season.
 The Ferrari Dino V6 engine was phased out in 1974, but 500 engines - among the last examples built - were delivered to Lancia.
 Production ended in 1975, when it was thought that only 492 were made (for the 1976 season, the Group 4 production requirement was reduced to 400 in 24 months).
 The manufacturer of the car was Bertone in Turin, with final assembly by Lancia at the Chivasso plant.
-Powered by the Dino 2.4 L V6 engine that was also fitted to the rallying versions, but in a lower state of tune, it resulted in a power output of 140 kW at 7,000 rpm and 23 kgm at 4,000 rpm of torque, giving the road car a 0–100 km/h time of 6.8 seconds, and a top speed of 232 km/h.
+Powered by the Dino 2.4 L V6 engine that was also fitted to the rallying versions, but in a lower state of tune, it resulted in a power output of 140 kW at 7,000 rpm and 23 kgm at 4,000 rpm of torque, giving the road car a 0–100 km/h time of 6.8 seconds, and a top speed of 232 km/h initially fitting 205/70VR14 Pirelli Cinturato CN36, later 15" wheels with a mixture of lultra low profile Pirelli Cinturato Cinturato P7.
 The car was sold as the Lancia Stratos HF Stradale.